tonioloewald/xinjs/README.md

 - incredibly lightweight
 - works anywhere (browsers, node, bun, electron etc.)

-`xinjs` takes the most valuable part of [b8r](https://b8rjs.com), i.e. the `registry`, ports it to Typescript (mostly for autocomplete), and implements it with no browser dependencies so it can work just as well on the server as the client.

 In particular, this means that you can do your state management *anywhere*, including on either side of the "browser" divide in Electron / nwjs and similar applications.
-You can also write stateful-stateless servers by sending mutations to complex state to the server.
+You can also efficiently implement "stateful-stateless" servers by sending mutations to complex state to the server and use GraphQL-like queries to "shape" the response from a service.

-## What it does
+## What `xinjs` does

 ### Observe Object State